Jennifer Conlon, Visiting Assistant Professor, Writing

 Jennifer Conlon teaches first-year writing and poetry, and joined the Wake Forest Writing Program in 2024.
 They are the author of Taking to Water, chosen by Carl Phillips for the 2022 Autumn House Poetry Prize.
 Jennifer is from North Carolina and earned their MFA in poetry from Arizona State University.
 They were awarded the 2015 Aleida Rodriguez Memorial Award in Creative Writing and the 2017 Katharine C. Turner Prize from the Academy of American Poets.
 More recently, Jennifer won the 2021 Boulevard Poetry Contest for Emerging Poets, and was shortlisted for the 2024 Lambda Literary Prize in Transgender Poetry.
 Their poems have been published by Bayou Magazine, Juked, Bennington Review, DIALOGIST, Threadcount, and elsewhere.

-Ebony Flowers, Assistant Professor, Writing
+Ebony Flowers, Assistant Professor, Creative Writing

 Ebony is a cartoonist and educator.
 She holds a BA in Biological Anthropology from the University of Maryland College Park and a PhD in Curriculum and Instruction from the University of Wisconsin-Madison.
 Her fiction and creative non-fiction have appeared in the New Yorker, the New York Times, and the Paris Review.
 Ebony is a 2017 Rona Jaffe Award recipient, a 2020 Ignatz Award recipient for Outstanding Graphic Novel, a 2020 Believer Award recipient for Fiction, and a 2020 Eisner Award recipient for Best Short Story.
 She was also nominated for a 2020 NAACP Image Award for Literacy (Young Adult Fiction).
 Ebony was a Mary I. Bunting Fellow at the Radcliffe Institute for Advanced Study at Harvard University for the 2022-23 academic year.